maplibre/maplibre-gl-js-docs/docs/pages/example/geocoder.md

 ---
-title: Use Nominatim with maplibre-gl-geocoder plugin
+title: Geocode with Nominatim
-description: Use Nominatim with maplibre-gl-geocoder plugin.
+description: Geocode with Nominatim and the maplibre-gl-geocoder plugin.
 topics:
   - Geocoder
 thumbnail: geocoder